Mohyoo/Gemini-Py-CLI/README.md

 1. Press 'Ctrl-Space' to add a new line to your prompt.
 2. Press 'Ctrl-C' to clear/cancel a prompt, stop a response, or quit the program.
-3. Type 'quit' or 'exit' to leave.
-4. Type 'help' for more details (It's not too long, just 1 min reading).
+3. Type 'help' for more details (It's not too long, just 1 min reading).

 #### 4) Limitations:
 1. Tables with many columns will appear chaotic.